josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 <SideNote>

-For those interested in the mundane details: I mostly only use the code completion suggestions in VS Code, even though they're pretty hit and miss.
-I rarely use chat mode, and when I do, it tends to be mostly for rote tasks like format conversion.
+For those interested in the mundane details: I mostly only use the code completion suggestions in VS Code, even though they're often hit and miss.
+I rarely use chat mode, and when I do, it tends to be mostly for rote tasks like format conversion or pattern matching.
 That's pretty much it.
-Every time I've tried giving AI more responsibility, it's let me down spectacularly.
+Every time I've tried giving AI more responsibility, it's let me down pretty spectacularly.

-I am deeply skeptical that AI offers much of a measurable net productivity boost in general, and that it's actually capable of good quality frontend code in particular.
-I theorize the specialty is just too subjective, and too visual, and that it's underrepresented in training data; that would explain why developers in other specialities seem to be much more enthusiastic about AI, comparatively.

-But that's mostly a moot point anyway, because even if I'm completely wrong, my issues with AI go much, much deeper than its effectiveness.
+I'm deeply skeptical that AI offers a net productivity boost in general, but particularly that it's capable of high quality frontend code.
+I theorize good frontend is just too subjective, too visual, and too underrepresented in training data; that might explain why developers in other specialities seem to report better results.
+But it's a moot point anyway, because my issues with AI have little to do with its effectiveness.

 </SideNote>